pretix/pretix-docs/docs/tutorial/organizer-account.md

 In the "Homepage text" fields, you can provide text to be displayed on your public profile.
 You will have one field for each language you activate in the "Localization" tab (see the next segment of this article).
 If you have more than one language enabled, your public profile will allow the viewer to switch between those languages via the links in the top right corner.

 You can choose the "Default overview style" for events on your public profile from the drop-down menu.
 Events will either be displayed in a list, a weekly overview, or a monthly overview.
 The list overview style is only available if your event series has 50 or less dates in the future.

-## Localization

-On the Localization tab, you can choose which languages to make the shop available in.
-The options officially maintained by the pretix team are English, German, and German (informal).
-German uses "Sie" to address the user whereas German (informal) uses "Du".
-You can also choose one of the community translations for your organizer page.
-They are displayed in the list below along with a percentage of how much of the software is translated.
-English will be used as the fallback langauge for missing translations.
-Please choose a country or region from  the drop-down Region menu.
-We will use this to determine default date, time, address and phone number formatting.
-Please also choose a Default timezone from the drop-down menu with that title.

-!!! tip

-    The profile page will be shown as ``https://pretix.eu/slug/`` where ``slug`` is to be replaced by the short form of the organizer name that you entered during account creation and ``pretix.eu`` is to be replaced by your installation's domain name if you are not using our hosted service.

-    Instead, you can also use a custom domain for the profile page and your events, for example ``https://tickets.example.com/`` if ``example.com`` is a domain that you own.
-Head to :ref:`custom_domain` to learn more.